-How does a bad mood make you smarter?
+How does a bad mood help you make better decisions?

 If you really stop and think about it, it actually makes a lot of sense.
 A negative mood is better for your cognitive thinking skills than a good mood.
 Have you ever noticed how, when you’re in a bad mood, it seems like every little thing that goes wrong just makes you all the madder?
 No, the Universe isn’t out to get you.
 You just tend to notice those little things more than you do when you’re happy.
 This is because you’re subconsciously looking for ways to validate your mood.
 And this is especially true when you wake up feeling sad or mad for no apparent reason.